NativeScript/docs-v7/docs/ui/styling.md

 Platform specifics:
 * Android: The supported fonts depend very much on the system, thus using the generic font-families or [custom-fonts](#custom-fonts) is recommended.
-* iOS: You can check the [supported fonts in iOS 7](https://support.apple.com/en-us/HT202771).
+* iOS: There are more than 30 default fonts available on iOS.
+You can check the [supported fonts for specific iOS versions and devices](http://iosfonts.com).
+To use a built-in font, simply specify the font name in the `font-family` property, such as `font-family: "American Typewriter";`.
+Adjust the font variant using the [`font-weight`](#supported-css-properties) property.

 ### Custom fonts
 You can use custom fonts in your app (in .TTF or .OTF format).